87867C/Robot-Code/README.md

 4. write what you did on line 776, just to double check

 Or, if you want, you can make them separate programs, but I don't think there are enough slots to hold every condition.

+Refrence: https://github.com/cmwade/Caldwell-2020/blob/master/Caldwell-2020-Code/src/odom.cpp.
+You can also copy their method of choosing the auton program through the controller.